juliusikkala/rationalfitter/README.md

 PolynomialPinner
 ================

 This tool creates N-D polynomials with a set of given limitations.
+This is useful e.g. to ensure a least-squares fit of a function must satisfy some given constraints.

 ## Building

+The only dependency is the C++17 standard library.

 ```sh
 cmake -S . -B build